 Go Dumpster Diving

-If you aren’t afraid of getting your hands a little dirty, you may be able to benefit from the cardboard recycling of neighboring business.
+If you aren’t afraid of getting your hands a little dirty, you may be able to benefit from the cardboard recycling of neighboring businesses.
 Grocery and retail stores produce a shocking amount of waste, and much of it includes reusable packaging materials.
-Why not help them get rid of that waste and help out the environment at the same time?

-While recycled and cut-up materials may not look the nicest, they can certainly reduce the amount you spend on your shipments.
-You’ll have to consider if looks or expense are more important to your brand and make a decision from there.
+While recycled and cut-up materials may not look the nicest, they definitely reduce the amount you spend on your shipments.
+Consider if looks or expenses are more important to your brand and make a decision from there.

 Use FedEx’s Free Shipping Supplies